Read our blog on how social media can benefit your complementary therapy business and how a social media presence can help you connect with future...

 - Always have a call to action.
 This can be a link to your website or an invitation to call your office for an appointment.

 - Keep testing.
 You can often improve open and engagement rates by making small tweaks.

 Are you ready to convert prospects into customers with Email Marketing?
 Want to turn one-time buyers into loyal clients?
 Weather it's through newsletters, acquisition, retention or promotional emails, done well, Email Marketing is a great tool to help your business grow.

 Do you need more tools to navigate the world of online marketing for your complementary therapy practice?
 The Natural Marketing Mastery eBook is a complete online guide to marketing your complementary business.
 Discover: Leveraging Social Media Marketing; Online Advertising; Google Advertising; Video and Email Marketing tips; Content Marketing; Building a Marketing Strategy; Website Mastery; Understanding Analytics and SEO, plus loads more.
 Buy the book here.

 We’re dedicated to providing the very best professional affiliation for complementary therapists around the world.
 Do you have questions about joining IICT?
 Please email firstname.lastname@example.org or phone +61 2 5629 7777 to speak with a helpful and friendly IICT team member.
-Our office hours are 10am - 4pm AEDT, Monday - Friday.
+Our office hours are from Monday - Friday 10am - 4pm NSW, Australia.